 A perfect plan, whether you spend Christmas Eve in the city or not.
-Throughout the month of December, many hotels usually offer to the general public dinners with Christmas menus in their restaurants, as well as musical shows and entertainment for the whole family.
+Throughout the month of December, many hotels offer to the general public dinners with Christmas menus in their restaurants, as well as musical shows and entertainment for the whole family.

 I recommend visiting The Dome, located in Plaza de la Moneda, where some multimedia shows and cartoons are projected for young children.
-Some hotels like The Embassy Room Brussels are known for organizing themed Christmas parties, where you will have guaranteed fun.
+Some hotels like The Embassy Room Brussels are known for organizing Christmas themed parties, where you will have guaranteed fun.

 My recommendation is to check the agendas of hotels, bars and restaurants, because they will surely have something special to celebrate this Christmas season.

 A curious and supportive tradition that has crossed borders and whose origin is in English-speaking countries.
 This trend has also conquered Belgium and other countries.
-Promoted by the Save the Children organization, this playful activity invites families to wear a wool sweater with Christmas details, the more eye-catching the better, on the last Friday before Christmas Eve.
+Promoted by the Save the Children organization, this playful activity invites families to wear a wool sweater with Christmas details, the more striking the better, on the last Friday before Christmas Eve.

 Other alternative plans

-In addition to the purely Christmas activities that I have pointed out, during your stay in Brussels you can also do the same activities as the rest of the year.
+As you can see, there are many things to see and do in Brussels In addition to the purely Christmas activities that I have pointed out, during your stay in Brussels you can also do the same activities as the rest of the year.
 However, I recommend that if you are going to visit a museum check on their website if they are closed on the holidays.